tonietto/tonietto/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently working for heycar.
+I am currently working for mercanis.

 You can ask me about linux, the command line, vim, js, react and stuff.